-Thus far in 2018, the USGS has recommended 23 proposals in 18 states for award.
-These projects are expected to result in the addition of nearly 175,000 square miles of public domain lidar point cloud data and derived elevation products into the 3DEP data holdings.
+These projects are expected to result in the addition of nearly 125,000 square miles of public domain lidar point cloud data and derived elevation products into the 3DEP data holdings.
 An additional 155,000 square miles of public domain 3D elevation data will be added through FY20 federal data acquisition partnerships.

-These 2018 awards are the result of a Broad Agency Announcement (BAA) for the 3D Elevation Program, issued on August 16, 2017.
-(Fed Biz Opps G17PS00746 and Grants.gov G17AS00116).
+These 2020 awards are the result of a Broad Agency Announcement for the 3DEP, issued on September 9, 2019.
+(SAM.gov 140G0119R0029 and Grants.gov G19AS00124).
 The BAA is a publicly accessible process to develop partnerships for the collection of lidar data for 3DEP.

-3DEP is a cooperative activity with a primary goal to collect nationwide Quality Level 2 lidar data, with Quality Level 5 IfSAR data in Alaska, over an 8-year period to provide the first-ever consistent, high-resolution national elevation baseline dataset.
-3DEP is backed by a comprehensive study which conservatively estimates that elevation data provides new benefits of $690 million/year with the potential to generate $13 billion/year in new benefits through applications that span the economy.
+The goal of 3DEP is to collect nationwide lidar data (IfSAR data in Alaska), over an 8-year period to provide the first-ever consistent, high-resolution national elevation baseline dataset.
+3DEP is backed by a comprehensive study which conservatively estimates that elevation data provides new benefits of $690 million annually with the potential to generate $13 billion annually in new benefits through applications that span the economy.

 Lidar, short for light detection and ranging, is collected from aircraft by using sensors that detect the reflections of a pulsed laser beam.
 The reflections are recorded as millions of individual points, collectively called a “point cloud,” that represent the three-dimensional (3D) positions of objects on the surface of the Earth.
 Similarly, IfSAR, short for interferometric synthetic aperture radar, is used to collect data over Alaska due to the frequent cloud cover, rugged terrain and remote locations.